There are so many good gaming laptops available to choose from.

 But there’s a catch; the laptop is not that easy to open.
 There are starhead screws and warranty stickers implying that the laptop is not designed for easy opening and it is, however, uncertain whether removing them will breach the warranty.

 With a resolution of 2560 x 1600 and a 165Hz refresh rate, the WQXGA 16-inch screen makes quite an impression as it offers stunning color and detail.
-The vivid colors and deep blacks, supported by its wide color gamut, provide a more immersive experience for cinematic viewing or photo/video editing.

 Audio quality can be regarded as another strong factor.
-The sound from the speakers is loud enough and clear and one is able to enjoy games, and video calls with great comfort.
+The sound from the speakers is loud enough and clear, and one is able to enjoy games and video calls with great comfort.

 All in all, the GIGABYTE AORUS 16X (2024) stands out among its competitors with exceptional performance, a stunning display, expandable storage, and superior sound quality.
-While it has a few flaws, such as keyboard visibility and loud fans, they are relatively minor compared to its overall capabilities.

 Acer Nitro V Gaming Laptop Under $1000